 - MUSC Women's Care at Cannon and the Prenatal Wellness Center: The primary site (135 Cannon Street) for outpatient faculty and resident services including high risk obstetrics and gynecology clinics.

 - Coastal Fertility Specialists: Since July 1999, the Medical University of South Carolina contracts with Dr. John Schnorr and Dr. Michael Slowey for advanced fertility services and reproductive endocrinology (REI).
-Through our agreement, our residents participate in the care of these patients under the supervision of Dr. John Schnorr.
+Through our agreement, our residents participate in the care of these patients under the supervision of Dr. Schnorr.

 - East Cooper Medical Center: The physicians at Coastal Fertility Specialists occasionally operate at this site.
 Our resident on the REI rotation participates in these surgeries.
 Our affiliation agreement is with Coastal Fertility Specialists and the resident is not based out of the hospital.